eclipse-kuksa/kuksa-incubation/kuksa-persistence-provider/Readme.md

     * In Terminal B) :

         ```bash
-        # Set Vales in cmd
+        # Set Values in cmd
         setValue Vehicle.Cabin.HVAC.Station.Row4.Passenger.FanSpeed 40
         ```

 3) Restart and check if datapoint with old value is restored by persistency provider